 Communication is at the heart of any successful partnership and a 3PL needs to have a direct line of communication with their clients, as well as their carriers, suppliers, shipping companies, and vendors.
 A 3PL should provide you with access to their administrative support, complete visibility for each order, and real-time data and reporting.

-They should tell you when an item will be picked, when it will reach its destination, who is carrying it, and if there any problems in the delivery.
+They should tell you when an item will be picked, when it will reach its destination, who is carrying it, and if there are any problems in the delivery.
 This communication line needs to be impeccable and stay open 24/7.

 A 3PL contract is usually a long-term investment, so you will need to weigh all the factors mentioned above before submitting an RFP (Request for Proposal) to the top few 3PLs from your research.
 Be sure to include the metrics that define your business goals into your RFP as well.

-Outsourcing logistics to a 3PL can lead to overall cost reductions as well as improve your customer service.
+Outsourcing logistics services to a 3PL can lead to overall cost reductions as well as improve your customer service.
 However, you need to hire the right 3PL to accomplish those goals.
 The search for the right 3PL should start by clarifying your needs, and include thorough research.

 If you’re looking for help with outsourcing your order fulfillment, send us a note to connect about how we can help your company grow.
-You can read DCL’s list of services to learn more, or check out the many companies we work with to ensure great logistics support.
+You can read DCL’s list of services to learn more, or check out the many companies we work with to ensure great logistics solutions.